csperera/Wealthmind_0.1_Momentum_Trading_Agent/README.md

-Basic momentum trading agent written in python
+Basic momentum trading agent written in python.
 A momentum-based index trading system buys when the index shows strong upward price momentum and sells (or shorts) when momentum weakens or turns negative.
 It uses indicators like relative momentum and moving averages aiming to ride strength while managing risk with stops and position sizing.